wenb1n-dev/easyMcp/README.md

 [![English](https://img.shields.io/badge/English-Click-yellow)](README.md)

 # easyMcp
-### Just two steps to help developers quickly build an extensible mcp server framework that supports both stdio and SSE startup modes.
+### Just two steps to quickly build an easily extensible mcp server framework that supports all Model Context Protocol (MCP) transmission modes (STDIO, SSE, Streamable Http).
+Please give a like, friends!

 ## User Manual

-### 1. Step One [Optional] Define Required Configuration
+### 1. Step One [Optional] Define the required configuration information
-Define your project's required configuration in src/config/.env, for example, database configuration:
+Define the configuration information needed for your project in `src/config/.env`, for example, if you need database configuration:
 ```aiignore
  # MySQL Database Configuration
 MYSQL_HOST=192.168.3.229